Light and airy Meringue Christmas Trees are a festive holiday treat! Easy to make, crispy, and perfect for decorating or gifting.

 Pro Tips

-- Prepare the baking sheet.
-Line the pan with parchment paper or a silicone baking mat.
+- Prepare the Baking Sheet: Line your pan with parchment paper or a silicone baking mat to prevent sticking and make cleanup easier.

 Frequently Asked Questions